Dzoiver/FF8CSR/README.md

 # FF8CSR
-Final Fantasy VIII Cutscene Remover Mod.
+Cutscene Remover mod for the Final Fantasy VIII 2013 Steam edition.
+The mod was made specifically for a speedrun.

 ## Download:
 From [Google Drive](https://drive.google.com/drive/folders/1gXE7-JENazgafJKHgSnw5b9-RHIWgPBy)